Find Affordable College Courses

 San Francisco, CA

-San Francisco State University ranked #6 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+San Francisco State University came in at #6 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
 SFSU is a fairly large public school located in the large city of San Francisco.

 Women make up 38% of the film majors at the school.